Learning accurate and interpretable tree-based models: Learning to split nodes in top-down algorithms

 where $\cD$ denotes the distribution according to which the data $D$ is sampled, and $L$ denotes the expected fraction of incorrect predictions by the learned Bayesian decision tree.} {ERM over a sample $D_1,\dots,D_n\sim\cD^n$ finds the parameters $\hat{\sigma},\hat{\phi}$ which minimize the expected average loss $\frac{1}{n}\sum_{i=1}^n\bbE_{\z,\z'}L(T(T_{\z,\sigma,\phi}, \z',\omega),D_i)$ over the problem instances in the sample.
 It is not clear how to efficiently implement this procedure.
 However, we can bound its sample complexity and prove the following guarantee for learning a near-optimal prior for the Bayesian decision tree.}

-\begin{theorem} Suppose $\sigma,\phi>0$. {Consider the problem of designing a Bayesian decision tree learning algorithm by selecting the parameters from the $\sigma,\phi$-Bayesian algorithm family.} For any $\epsilon,\delta>0$ and any distribution $\cD$ over problem instances with $n$ examples, $O(\frac{1}{\epsilon^2}(\log t+\log\frac{1}{\delta}))$ samples drawn from $\cD$ are sufficient to ensure that with probability at least $1-\delta$ over the draw of the samples, the parameters $\hat{\sigma},\hat{\phi}$ learned by ERM over the sample have expected loss that is at most $\epsilon$ larger than the expected loss of the best parameters.
+\begin{theorem} Consider the $\sigma,\phi$-Bayesian family.
+Suppose $\sigma,\phi>0$. {Consider the problem of designing a Bayesian decision tree learning algorithm by selecting the parameters from the $\sigma,\phi$-Bayesian algorithm family.} For any $\epsilon,\delta>0$ and any distribution $\cD$ over problem instances with $n$ examples, $O(\frac{1}{\epsilon^2}(\log t+\log\frac{1}{\delta}))$ samples drawn from $\cD$ are sufficient to ensure that with probability at least $1-\delta$ over the draw of the samples, the parameters $\hat{\sigma},\hat{\phi}$ learned by ERM over the sample have expected loss that is at most $\epsilon$ larger than the expected loss of the best parameters.
 Here $t$ denotes an upper bound on the size of the decision tree. \end{theorem}

-\begin{proof}[Proof Sketch] Fix the dataset $D$ and fix the randomness $\mathbf{z}$ used to generate the tree $T$.
-We example the two-dimensional functional curve in the $\sigma$-$\phi$ parameter space, across which the generated tree $T$ changes due to a change in the splitting decision.
-We show that across $N$ problem instances, there are a total of at most $O(t^2N^2)$ pieces of the loss function where distinct trees are generated across the instances.
-We use this piecewise loss structure to bound the Rademacher complexity, which in turn implies uniform convergence guarantees by applying standard learning-theoretic results.\looseness-1 \end{proof}
+\begin{proof} Fix the dataset $D$ and fix the random coins $\mathbf{z}$ used to generate the initial tree $T_{\z,\sigma,\phi}$.
+We will use the piecewise loss structure to bound the Rademacher complexity, which would imply uniform convergence guarantees by applying standard learning-theoretic results.